 - The 2 companies that run the Lower Antelope Canyon tours have stopped their longer photography tours.
 There is only one option now – the approximate 1-hour tour that allows for hand-held photography.

 - You book a spot online but don’t forget to confirm your spot a day before the tour.
 They advise paying the tour fee in cash although I did see a card machine on the counter.
 I am not sure if it was working so best to take cash with you.

 If you are planning a trip to the US west coast, you may find these other blogs useful –

 Pin it for later!

 Have you visited Arizona?
-What has your been your favourite destination or experience there?
+What has been your favorite destination or experience there?